Deep Conditional Measure Quantization: The Deep Conditional Quantization algorithm (DCMQ) : conditional sampling version

 The deep conditional quantization algorithm (abbreviated DCMQ) that we introduce here uses a network that transforms an input $x\in \Xcal$ into a vector $\ybf^{dcmq}(x)\in \Ycal^Q$ with the goal to have $\ybf^{dcmq}(x)$ as close as possible to the optimal conditional quantizer $\ybf^{opt}(x)$ of the law $\mu_x$ as in equation \eqref{eq:defintion_quantizer_by_ineq}.
 The procedure is described in algorithm DCMQ below.
+We describe first the default version which assumes that a {\bf conditional sampling} is possible, i.e., given $x\in \Xcal$ one can sample from $\mu_x$.
+This algorithm will be tested in sections ~\ref{sec:numerics_2Dgaussian_additive}, \ref{sec:numerics_2Dgaussian_std} and \ref{sec:numerics_1Dgaussian_mixture} ; then in section~\ref{sec:numerics_mnist_reconstruction} we present the variant that samples directly from the joint distribution and use it for the restauration of MNIST images.

 The numerical performance of the algorithm is tested below; in all cases when no precision is given the default parameters of the DCMQ algorithm are used.